-This group connects cancer patients and caregivers with family and friends in order to reduce stress, anxiety, and isolation.
+This group connects cancer patients and caregivers with family and friends in order to reduce stress, anxiety and isolation.

-Voicing My Choices Planning Guide for Adolescents and Young Adults agingwithdignity.org/voicing-my-choices.php

-This planning tool is designed to help AYAs living with a serious illness to communicate preferences to friends, family and their caregivers.
+Voicing My Choices Planning Guide for Adolescents and Young Adults paliativo.org.br/wp-content/uploads/download-manager-files/voicingmychoices.pdf This planning tool is designed to help AYAs (adolescents and young adults) living with a serious illness to communicate preferences to friends, family and their caregivers.